Cambridge Tree Project

 (Sassafras albidum)

 All parts of Sassafras are aromatic and interesting.
 The roots were once used to make root beer and tea.
 Sassafras leaves come in four different shapes (ghost, football and both left and right-handed mittens) and feature exceptional orange and red fall color locally (pictured above).
 Ornamental dark purple seeds on bright red stalks (middle picture above) also appear in fall.
 Color also appears in spring, in the form of yellow flowers.
 Four Sassafras trees planted throughout Cambridge are growing quickly, averaging 22 inches of growth annually.
-Needs full sun and good soil to thrive.
+Needs full sun and better soils to thrive.

 3-4 ft. tall (potted): $95